 For more definitions of test results metrics, test protocols, fuel types, and stove characteristics, see the Catalog glossary.

-© The Global Alliance for Clean Cookstoves is an initiative supported by the not-for-profit organization the United Nations Foundation.
+© The Clean Cooking Alliance is an initiative supported by the not-for-profit organization the United Nations Foundation.

 This website was prepared by the UN Foundation based upon information collected from reports and publications and submitted by testing and manufacturing organizations.
 The UN Foundation does not represent or warrant the accuracy, suitability or content of the report and publication content or the survey responses from organizations.
 It is the sole responsibility and obligation of the reader of this information to satisfy himself/herself as to the accuracy, suitability and content of the information contained herein.
 The United Nations Foundation and its respective affiliates, officers, directors, partners, and employees make no warranties and shall have no liability to the reader for any inaccuracy, representation, or misrepresentation set out herein.
 The reader further agrees to hold the United Nations Foundation harmless from and against any claims, loss, or damage in connection with or arising out of any commercial decisions made on the basis of the information contained herein.
 The user of this website is strongly advised not to use the content of this website in isolation, but to take the information contained herein together with other market information and to formulate his/her own views, interpretations, and opinions thereon.
 The user is strongly advised to seek appropriate legal and professional advice before entering into commercial transactions.